EGA-archive/EGA-auth/README.md

   the cache the user's password hash, which we compare to the one supplied by the user.

-* `account` is used to check if the account has expired.
-Here, it just a pass-through, it always succeeds.
-We can use it later, for users that are not in CentralEGA.
+* `account` is used to check to create the user's home directory (which location might vary per Federated EGA site).

 * `password` is used to re-create passwords.
 In our case, we don't need it so that component is left unimplemented.